Skip to contentSkip to navigationSkip to topbar

 TwiML™ Voice: <Sip>

 The <Dial> verb's <Sip> noun lets you set up VoIP sessions by using SIP — Session Initiation Protocol.
 With this feature, you can send a call to any SIP endpoint.
 Set up your TwiML to use the <Sip> noun within the <Dial> verb whenever any of your Twilio phone numbers are called.
-If you are unfamiliar with SIP, or want more information on how Twilio works with your SIP endpoint, please see the SIP overview.
+If you are unfamiliar with SIP, or want more information on how Twilio works with your SIP endpoint, see the SIP overview.

 The SIP session